cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## CreateDevice

 Creates a new device.
-The device object defines the device specification.
+Returns the identifier of the newly created device.

 ```proto
 CreateDevice(io.clbs.openhes.models.acquisition.CreateDeviceRequest) returns (google.protobuf.StringValue)